128technology/docs/docs/config_ha.md

 ### Using `vector` to Define the Primary Node

-The use of a `vector` is not exclusive to vrrp configurations and can be configured with shared-interface failover using the same structure as shown below.
+The use of a `vector` is not exclusive to shared mac or vrrp configurations.
+It is configured using the structure shown below.

 To define the primary and standby **nodes** in the HA configuration, configure a `vector` on the `service-route` and a priority on the `service-policy`.